pablomm/TFG/README.md

 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

-Report of my Bachelor's thesis to obtain a double degree in Computer Science and Mathematics at the Autonomous University of Madrid.
+Bachelor's thesis to obtain a double degree in Computer Science and Mathematics at the Autonomous University of Madrid.
 This repository contains the files used to generate the undergraduate thesis [document](https://github.com/pablomm/TFG/blob/master/tfg-pablo-marcos.pdf).
 The contributions made in this work can be found in the [_scikit-fda_](https://github.com/GAA-UAM/)  project repository.